 Other than the regular schedules, Orangetheory has functions, events, milestones and challenges that will determine that day’s schedule.
 Such events include Capture the Flag, the Orangetheory Inferno, Orangetheory Everest challenge, among others.

-How Do I See My Studio Schedule?
+How Do I See My Local Orangetheory Studio Class Schedule?

 Nonetheless, Oranegtheory studios have a first-come-first-serve basis.
 Therefore, selecting and booking your classes as soon as you see the new schedule is best.